gfrison/gfrison.github.io/_posts/2023-08-04-conceptual-spaces-neuro-symbolic.md

 ---
-title: "Conceptual Spaces as neurosymbolic representation"
+title: "the neurosymbolic nature of Conceptual Spaces"
 description: "Conceptual spaces share similarity with neural embeddings because they are both differentiable and convex.
 At the same time, concepts incorporate symbolism with their multi-facets domains.
 They naturally enable semantic algebra and computational problem solving."
 share: true
 header: